Jack Powell (footballer, born 1994): Career

+Millwall

-He made his senior debut for Millwall on 12 August 2014 in the League Cup against Wycombe Wanderers.
+Powell made his senior debut for Millwall on 12 August 2014 in the League Cup against Wycombe Wanderers.
 He made his first start against Southampton, again in the League Cup on 26 August 2014.
 On 30 August 2014, Powell made his league debut against Blackpool in a 2–1 victory.

 Powell joined Braintree Town on a one-month loan deal on 27 November 2015.
 He made his debut for Braintree Town on 28 November in a 0–0 draw with Torquay United.
 He returned to Millwall following the month-long loan having made just three appearances for Braintree Town.
 On 18 March 2016, he returned to Braintree Town on a loan deal until the end of the season.
 He appeared in four matches for Braintree across his loan spell at the club.
 Powell was released by Millwall at the end of the 2015–16 season.

+National League

-On 20 July 2016, Powell joined Ebbsfleet United after impressing in a trial match.
+On 20 July 2016, Powell joined Ebbsfleet United after impressing in a trial match, helping the club secure promotion to the National League in 2017.

-On 12 October 2018, Powell agreed to join fellow Kent rivals, Maidstone United on a deal until the end of the season.
+On 12 October 2018, Powell agreed to join Kent National League rivals, Maidstone United on a deal until the end of the season.